swedenconnect/technical-framework/02 - Deployment Profile for the Swedish eID Framework.md

 - Sections 2.1.2 and 2.1.3 were updated with clarifications for how a Service Provider declares requested attributes and how an Identity Provider declares its ability to deliver attributes.

-- Section 6.2.1, "Attribute Release Rules", was updated with a privacy requirement that tells that an Identity Provider must not release identity attributes not requested by the Service Provider.
+- Section 6.2.1, "Attribute Release and Consuming Rules", was updated with a privacy requirement that tells that an Identity Provider must not release identity attributes not requested by the Service Provider.

+- Section 2.1.3.1, "Declaring Authorized Scopes", was introduced in order to define how an Identity Provider declares authorized scopes.
+Section 6.2.1, "Attribute Release and Consuming Rules", was updated with release and consumption rules for scoped attributes.

 **Changes between version 1.5 and 1.6:**